open-telemetry/opentelemetry-proto/README.md

 (See [maturity-matrix.yaml](https://github.com/open-telemetry/community/blob/47813530864b9fe5a5146f466a58bd2bb94edc72/maturity-matrix.yaml#L57)
 for definition of maturity levels).

-Note that maturity guarantees apply only to wire-level compatibility for the binary Protobuf serialization.
-Neither message, field, nor enum names of Protobuf messages are visible on the wire and are not considered part of the guarantees.
-We are free to make a change to the names.
+## Stability Definition

+Components marked `Stable` provide the following guarantees:

+- Field types will not change.
+- Field numbers will not change.
+- Numbers assigned to enum choices will not change.
+- Service names and service package names will not change.
+- Service operation names, parameter and return types will not change.

+The following changes are allowed:

+- Message names may change.
+- Field names may change.
+- Enum names may change.
+- Enum choice names may change.
+- The location of messages and enums, i.e. whether they are declared at the top lexical scope or nested inside another message may change.
+- Package names may change.
+- Directory structure, location and the name of the files may change.

+Note that none of the above allowed changes affects the binary wire representation.

+No guarantees are provided whatsoever about the stability of the code that is generated from the .proto files by any particular code generator.

-In the future when OTLP/JSON is declared stable, field names will also become part of the maturity guarantees, since field names are visible on the wire for JSON encoding.
+In the future when OTLP/JSON is declared stable, several of the changes that are currently allowed will become disallowed since they are visible on the wire for JSON encoding.

 ## Experiments